 If you have any questions about the prices of cosmetic dental and gum treatments, as well as planning, please contact our team or come and visit us.
 We’ll be happy to help you!

 Dental implant surgery is currently a fairly straightforward operation, carried out in an office or hospital environment, with hospitalization for the patient’s comfort.
 Implants make it possible to replace missing teeth even in large areas of the arch, including in patients with all their teeth compromised by periodontal disease.
+They can also be used in patients with bone loss, who may need bone grafting before or during the installation of the dental implant.

 It is important to note that there are currently different types of dental implants, and the most modern ones, cone morse implants, allow for faster healing.